blu/hello-chromeos-gles2/README.md

 Please, note that:

 * Resizing at runtime, including switching to fullscreen, is not implemented yet.
-* Only drawables of 32-bit pixel formats and `EGL_SURFACE_TYPE` of `EGL_PBUFFER_BIT` work currently; any other configs may result in exceptionally slow output or EGL failing to initialize.
+* Only 32-bit framebuffer pixel formats work currently; any other formats may result in exceptionally slow output.
-* Due to a deficiency in the current EGL/Wayland bridging, the frame loop is quite CPU-intensive.
-On bigLITTLE ARM machines one might want to pin the app to the big cores.
+* Due to a deficiency in the current EGL/Wayland bridging the frame loop is quite CPU-intensive.
+On bigLITTLE ARM machines one might want to pin the app to the big cores via `taskset`.
 * If you need to see libEGL diagnostics/debug messages, set the `EGL_LOG_LEVEL` envvar to `debug`.

 References